Posted - Feb 08 2019 : 1:23:45 PM

 I buy Dynamint (approved for organic use) in parlor packs and then squeeze it into a smaller squeeze bottle.

-My homemade version is only pliable during the summer, so in the winter I keep a small cast iron pot handy (cast iron holds heat) and fill it with hot water before placing my udder care down in the water.
+My homemade version is only pliable during the summer, so in the winter I keep a small enameled cast-iron Le Creuset pot handy (cast iron holds heat very well) and fill it with hot water before placing my udder care down in the water.
 I put the lid on and it's nice and soft by the time I need it.

 Here's the recipe: